elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 >
 > VMware Service Manager can also utilize its connectors to vCenter Orchestrator and vCenter Configuration Manager to automate additional modifications to cloud infrastructure.

-And for the [features](http://www.vmware.com/products/datacenter-virtualization/service-manager/features.html) page:
+And from the [features](https://docs.vmware.com/en/VMware-Aria-Automation/index.html) page:

 > Give cloud consumers a unified experience and dramatically simplify the process of requesting cloud resources.
 >